YevheniiOnishchenko/Lab_devops/lab_1/README.md

 ## Web version of git
 8. Editing README file
 9. Using command `git pull` to sync web and local git
+## Image
+10. Adding an image to the repository